Heiðar Helguson: Queens Park Rangers

 On 20 November, it was announced that Heiðar had joined Queens Park Rangers on an emergency loan until the end of January 2009.
 However, the loan did not go through until the following Friday.

 After failing to score on his debut against Wolverhampton Wanderers and in his second match against Sheffield Wednesday, Heiðar scored once against Plymouth Argyle and braces against both Preston North End and Blackpool to bag himself five goals in his first ten games.
 On 2 January, the deal was made permanent for an undisclosed fee.

 After spending a nearly a season out on loan to Watford, Heiðar returned to QPR.
 After regaining his place in the starting XI, scoring 13 goals as Rangers won the Championship in the 2010–11 season including a late winner against London rivals Crystal Palace at Loftus Road.
 Heiðar featured regularly under Neil Warnock for QPR in the Premier League, Heiðar became a Rangers legend by scoring the winning goal from a penalty in a 1–0 victory against arch rivals Chelsea.
 This was QPR's first win over Chelsea in over 15 years.

 He then went on to score two goals against Stoke in a 3–2 victory away from home.
 He headed in a sublime goal, whilst the other goal was a tap in.

 On 3 December 2011, he managed to equal the Queens Park Rangers record for most goals at home in a row.
 He scored with a header in a 1–1 draw with West Bromwich Albion.

 Despite missing most of the second half of the season with a groin injury, Heiðar finished as QPR's top goalscorer for the 2011–12 season with nine goals in all competitions.
-These goals proved crucial at Rangers avoided relegation on the final day of the season despite a 3–2 defeat away to Champions Manchester City.
+These goals proved crucial as Rangers avoided relegation on the final day of the season despite a 3–2 defeat away to Champions Manchester City.